Ghilt/Listen/README.md

 ## Overview

-The main building blocks in the language can be thought of as functions.
-These constructs can have different number of inputs and are then referred to as Nilad (0 inputs), Monad (1 input),  (2 inputs), Triad (3 inputs ) etc. These functions are then combined into larger structures called chimes.
-It will be clearer with an example:

 Let's take a program that takes a list of integers and multiplies them with 2 and outputs them, it would look like this (it consists of a single chime):

     _M*2